 Implementation Plan

-(a) Prior to the coming into force of this Resolution, the Secretariat shall prepare for the Commission’s approval, an Implementation Plan for establishing allocations factoring in the priority list of species approved by the Commission pursuant to paragraph 9.1.
-The Implementation Plan may be amended from time to time, to add species to the priority list based on decisions of the Commission.
+(a) Prior to the coming into force of this Resolution, the Secretariat shall prepare for the Commission’s approval, an Implementation Plan for establishing allocations factoring in the priority list of fish stocks contained in Annex 1 and additional priorities approved by the Commission pursuant to Article 9.1.
+The Implementation Plan may be amended from time to time, to add fish stocks to the priority list based on decisions of the Commission.

 (b) The Implementation Plan shall include:

-(i) a schedule for setting TACs or appropriate proxies, as per the advice of the Scientific Committee;
+(i) a schedule for setting TACs as per schedule of stock assessments for each stock and the advice of the Scientific Committee;

 (ii) a draft template for allocation tables;